anikket786/gallery/README.md

 # gallery
 A gallery app created using Qt framework.
-It's a simple album and picture viewer gallery for desktop as well as Mobile devices.
+It's a simple album and picture viewer gallery for desktop systems.

 ## Building the gallery application
 All you need is a Qt Ceator IDE to build this project on your local machine.